lty12b9b0a1/NFT-Characters-Auction/README.md

 $npm install i

-to install all the dependencies
+to install all the dependencies.
 Use

 $npm start